CURRENT PROJECTS

 Seattle is losing tree canopy at an alarming rate.
-That's why we've filed a legal petition to protect trees.
 The Tree Protection Ordinance (126821) that the City Council passed in May 2023 does not protect trees on lots undergoing development.
 It does not align with city goals regarding tree protection, environmental equity, and climate change mitigation.

 On August 9, 2023, Trees and People Coalition, TreePAC, and the Duwamish Valley Neighborhood Preservation Coalition filed a petition with the Washington Growth Management Hearings Board to review the Tree Protection Ordinance and require the City to: